Adaptive AI Systems

 • Feedback Loop: Agent performance → Orchestrator → Behavioral adjustment

-This is what I’m experimenting with now.
+This is what I’m experimenting with now, and what I now realize is a form of adaptive context engineering.
 One orchestration agent coordinates five specialized agents.
 When agents consistently make errors or receive feedback, the orchestrator doesn’t just log the issue—it modifies their behavioral patterns in real-time.

 What Recent Research Confirms